nayanjyoti1234/splitwise_React_context_hooks/README.md

 # splitwise_React_context_hooks

-This Application is been build using react, for global state management context+hooks is been used
+This Application is been build using react, for global state management context+hooks is used

 Hosted on :https://quizzical-torvalds-ddc88c.netlify.com/